hhvm/user-documentation/guides/hhvm/01-installation/06-release-schedule.md

-We release a new release biweekly (every two weeks), promoting a recent nightly build.
+We release biweekly (every two weeks), promoting a recent nightly build.
 The majority of releases are supported for 6 weeks.

 ## Long Term Support